 One of the most important cells of our immune system are the leukocytes or white blood cells (WBCs).
 These cells are free from hemoglobin and belong to the reticuloendothelial cell system.
 White blood cells are divided into two types, granular and agranular leukocytes.
 The agranular ones contain a single nucleus while granular ones are polynucleated cells.

 What are Granular Leukocytes

-These cells have multilobed nuclei that function against non-specific invading agents in the body.
+These cells have multilobed nuclei that work against non-specific invading agents in the body.
 They make up about 50 to 70% of all white blood cells.
 When stained, one can view differently stained granules in the cytoplasm under light microscopy.
-These granules are actually membrane bound enzymes.
-These enzymes tend to engulf the endocytosed particles and help in their digestion.
+These granules are membrane bound enzymes which tend to engulf endocytosed particles and help in their digestion.

 There are three types of these leukocytes.
 These include - neutrophils, basophils and eosinophils.
 These types are named according to their staining properties.
-We shall have a look at their functions as we cover each type of white blood cell in detail in the paragraphs below.
+We shall have a look at their functions as we cover each type of white blood cell in detail.

 Also called neutrophils or polymorphonuclear neutrophils (PMNs), they are the most widely found white blood cells in mammals.
 They are divided into two types, segmented neutrophils and banded neutrophils.
 These cells are found in blood and function as phagocytes.
 Their lifespan is about 6 hours only.

 When a bacterial infection or certain cancers or other environmental factors lead to inflammation, these are the first cells to respond.
 They migrate towards the site of inflammation through a process called chemotaxis.
 Their presence indicates acute inflammation.
 The yellow or whitish appearance of pus is due to the predominant presence of the neutrophils.